i-VRESSE/haddock3-webapp/docs/auth.md

 SESSION_SECRET=...
 ```

-The environment variables can also be stored in a `.env` file.
+The environment variables can be stored in a `.env` file.

-Use `.env.example` as a template:
+Use [.env.example](../.env.example) as a template:

 ```shell
 cp .env.example .env
 ```

-To enable GitHub or Orcid or EGI Check-in login the web apps needs following environment variables.
+To enable GitHub or Orcid or EGI Check-in login the web app needs following environment variables.

 ```shell
 HADDOCK3WEBAPP_GITHUB_CLIENT_ID=...